orkaboy/robot_arm/cpp/NOTES.md

 * Implement full IK (with joint constraints and target orientation)
 * Implement link pos <-> angle functions for IK
 * Model robot arm limits (lengths for IDs 0-5, joint limits)
-* Test running entire robot arm (limit speed!)
 * What timing can be achieved?
+FPS?
     * Test with `chrt -r 1` and us timers
+    * Readback of position usable?
+Seems slow to reach target.
 * What applications can be made?
     * Move point-to-point (smooth move by interpolating with IK)
     * Control with gamepad